 Pap Smear in Columbia, SC

 A Pap smear or Pap test is a routine procedure used to screen women for cervical cancer.
 The whole examination is quite simple, as it only requires a swab of cells from the woman’s cervix for testing.
-Dr. Odom is a board-certified gynecologist with extensive experience performing pap smears at his office in Columbia, SC.
+Dr. Odom is a board-certified gynecologist with extensive experience performing pap smears at his women’s health clinic in Columbia.
 Call 803-907-7300 to schedule an appointment today!

 Does Every Woman Need a Pap Smear?